eclipse-tractusx/tractusx-edc/docs/development/coding-principles.md

 ## Errors

 1. Do not throw checked exceptions; always use unchecked exceptions.
-If an unchecked exception type needs to be defined, inherit from `EdcException`.
+If an unchecked exception type needs to be defined, inherit from `org.eclipse.edc.spi.EdcException`.
 2. Do not throw exceptions to signal a validation error; report the error (preferably collated) and return an error response.
 3. Throw an unchecked exception if something unexpected happens (e.g. a backing store connection is down after a number of retries).
 Note that validation errors are expected.
 4. Only throw an exception when there is no remediation possible, i.e. the exception is fatal.
 Do not throw an exception if an operation can be retried.
-5. Generally, services should return a `org.eclipse.spi.result.Result` (or a suitable subclass).
+5. Generally, services should return a `org.eclipse.edc.spi.result.Result` (or a suitable subclass).

 ## Simplicity